Production Coordinators

 Do your coordinators handle travel bookings?

-Yes, our coordinators manage all travel logistics including flights, hotels, ground transport, and per diems.
-They set up arrivals and departures within China, handle last-minute changes, and make sure all travel records is complete.
+Yes, our coordinators manage all travel logistics, including flights, hotels, ground transport, and per diems.
+They set up arrivals and departures within China, handle last-minute changes, and keep all travel records complete.

 Do your coordinators speak English?

-Yes, our coordinators are fluent English and Mandarin speakers skilled with global co-productions.
+Yes, our coordinators speak fluent English and Mandarin and are skilled with global co-productions.
 They handle communication between your team and Chinese vendors, government authorities, and local crew with cultural sensitivity.

 ACT 04 — On Set